CART

 I’m constantly asked “What is the best printer for heavy cardstock paper?”
 And because I had the hardest time finding the best printer for 110 lb cardstock, I thought I would tell you about my printer.
 I believe it is the Best Printer For Heavy Cardstock Paper.

 Please note, this page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
+As an amazon associate, I earn from qualifying purchases.
 For additional information, please see my privacy and disclosures page.

 The Heavy Cardstock Paper